MicrosoftDocs/win32/desktop-src/direct3dtools/ipixengine5-loadtexturefromfileasync-bstr-bstr-ipixengine5callbacks-ptr-dword-dword.md

 ---
-Description: Loads a texture from a file and notifies the host asynchronously when it completes.
+description: Loads a texture from a file and notifies the host asynchronously when it completes.
 MS-HAID: vspixengine.IPixEngine5\_LoadTextureFromFileAsync\_BSTR\_BSTR\_IPixEngine5Callbacks\_ptr\_DWORD\_DWORD
 MSHAttr:
 - PreferredSiteName:MSDN